 I think therefore, he helped us appreciate some fundamental values we now take for granted - particularly the values we now share about gender, sexuality, identity and the right to musical and artistic expression.

-That's the nature of values in a free society - particularly those like individual liberty and tolerance - we soon take them for granted and forget where they came from and who fought to establish them for the rest of us.
+That's the nature of values in a free society - particularly those like individual liberty and tolerance - we soon stop noticing and forget where they came from and who fought to establish them for the rest of us.

 Individual liberty and tolerance are values we take for granted, especially in relation to artistic expression.
-They are in fact is extremely fragile - you only have to go back as recently Nazi Germany or the Soviet Union to realise that.
+They are in fact extremely fragile - you only have to go back as recently Nazi Germany or the Soviet Union to realise that totalitarianism burns, bans and determines what kind of what is allowed.
 And how long do you think someone like David Bowie would last under the rule of the so-called 'Islamic State'?

 In my view, David Bowie gave us something every bit as valuable as democracy and the rule of law.
-He gave us the right to be ourselves and to 'live and let live' - as unique, strange and odd a concept as that may be - it is individual liberty and tolerance of the deepest and most fundamental kind.
+He gave us the right to be ourselves and to 'live and let live' - as unique, strange and as odd a concept as it may seem to be - as individuals with a right to our own identity.
+This is individual liberty and tolerance of the deepest and most fundamental kind.

 Alan Newland worked as a teacher, teacher-trainer and headteacher in London for over 20 years and then for a decade with the DfE and the GTC.
 He now lectures on teaching and runs the award-winning social media network newteacherstalk.
 You can follow him on Twitter at @newteacherstalk.